 The 7s Framework by McKinsey harps on the fact that what skills will be required by the organization that will help it to reinforce the new strategies and structures during the process of organizational change.
 Skills can be defined as the abilities that the employees of the firm perform their functions in an efficient manner.
 The skill set also includes the capabilities and competencies required to attain the goals and objectives of the firm.

-The element of staff highlights on the fact that how many and what type of employees the company needs to be recruited, trained, rewarded, and motivated to attain its aims and objectives.
+The element of staff highlights the fact that how many and what type of employees the company needs to be recruited, trained, rewarded, and motivated to attain its aims and objectives.
 The number of employees that needs to be recruited also needs to be decided by the company.

 The element of style represents the management style of the leaders of the company and the way they manage their staff through their actions and interactions during the process of organizational change and attainment of the goals and objectives.

 The factor of shared values lay at the core of the 7s Framework by the McKinsey model.
-They work as the foundation of every organization and are a set of norms, standards, and principles that guide the company actions and the behavioral aspects of the employees.
+They work as the foundation of every organization and are a set of norms, standards, and principles that guide the company actions and the behavioural aspects of the employees.

 Steps to use the 7s Framework by the McKinsey model :